zhangbiao2009/blog/cm9fbe80n000c0ajm4qrn5rzp.md

 **Why We Don't Use Thread-Per-Connection in C++**

-The Thread-Per-Connection model assigns one OS thread to each client connection, providing a simple code flow.
+The Thread-Per-Connection model assigns one OS thread to each client connection, providing a simple code flow (similar to the goroutine-based approach in my previous article).
 However, it has the following disadvantages:

 1. **Memory Consumption**: OS threads consume 1-2MB each, meaning 1,000 connections could require 2GB of memory just for stacks.